NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 **NOTE: This documentation & code is a WIP and is still currently being written so please make sure you check back often...**

 **We would love to hear from you regarding feedback on any of the vision, docs, code or would like to submit ideas.
-Even better, if you would like to get actively involved by coding, spreading the word, finding funding or any other role then please get in touch right NOW! :) Email us ourworld@nextgensoftware.co.uk or better to contact us on our Telegram group https://t.me/ourworldthegamechat (we check it more often!) here:  Thank you.**
+Even better, if you would like to get actively involved by coding, spreading the word, finding funding or any other role then please get in touch right NOW! :) Contact us on our Telegram group https://t.me/ourworldthegamechat Thank you.**

 ## Overview